fi4sk0/simple-tsdb/readme.md

 You can create as many containers as you like.
 Within a container, the stream `Name` is unique.

-To retrieve data, you need the containers id, which is accessible liek follows:
+To retrieve data, you need the containers id, which is accessible like follows:
 ```javascript
 const containerId = myContainer.id
 let oldContainer = myTSDB.getContainer(containerId)